12 common questions when you start ReactJS

 It depends on your team and product criteria.

-• When you have short project time frame.
-ReactJS is not the most straightforward framework to learn as it comes with other libraries.
-Each of them has their own learning curve.
-So if you have the plan to finish the project in few weeks and your team have no idea about reactjs, then this is not a good option for you.
+- When you have a short project time frame.
+ReactJS is not the most straightforward framework to learn, as it comes with other libraries.
+Each of them has its own learning curve.
+So if you have the plan to finish the project in a few weeks and your team has no idea about reactjs, then this is not a good option for you.

-• When there is no business value.
-Here are things lots of people skip it, a business value.
-What react brings for your team?
+- When there is no business value are things that lots of people skip, a business value.
+What does React bring to your team?
 How it increase your product value?
-Ask these basic questions before you choosing react for rewriting your app or start your new project with that.
+Ask these basic questions before you choose React for rewriting your app or start your new project with it.
 I see the hype is super high in the JS community for react, and I’ve seen developers choose a framework because it just sounds trendier.
-This was the exactly same situation when AngularJS was released.
-Everyone get crazy about that and want to start a project with it, everything angular way, even JQuery in Angular way!
-Business value can translate as happier customers, faster application, more stable application, easier development, reusability, the number of platforms it supports and community support.
-If you can solve your problem with current technologies, you really should not make the react as an option.
+This was exactly the same situation when AngularJS was released.
+Everyone gets crazy about that and wants to start a project with it, in an Angular way, even with jQuery in an Angular way!
+Business value can translate as happier customers, faster application, more stable application, easier development, reusability, the number of platforms it supports, and community support.
+If you can solve your problem with current technologies, you really should not make React an option.

-• You don’t have the capacity to dig into the library if you are facing issues.
-React still under active development especially react native.
+- You don’t have the capacity to dig into the library if you are facing issues.
+React is still under active development, especially react native.
+It’s probably easy to build a simple app with that and get support from the community, but in the long run and for commercial apps, you need to have the proper expertise to fix your problems.
 It’s probably easy to build a simple app with that and get support from the community, but for a long run and commercial apps, you need to have the proper expertise to fix your problems.

 2. What is Flux and the difference from MVC Architecture?